Linear relations among algebraic points on tensor powers of the Carlitz module: Introduction

 Let $\mathbb{G}_m$ be the multiplicative group and let $\alpha_1,\dots,\alpha_\ell\in\mathbb{G}_m(\overline{\mathbb{Q}})=\overline{\mathbb{Q}}^\times$.
 Then they are called \emph{multiplicatively dependent} if there exist integers $n_1,\dots,n_\ell$, not all zero, such that

 It is natural to ask how to decide if they are multiplicatively dependent.
 Moreover, let

-Can we find the generators of $\mathcal{R}$ as $\mathbb{Z}$-module and estimate their size?
-The estimations {in} this direction were first established by Baker using his celebrated theory of linear forms in logarithms.
+Can one find a set of generators of $\mathcal{R}$ as a $\mathbb{Z}$-module and estimate its {size}?
+The estimations in this direction were first established by Baker using his celebrated theory of linear forms in logarithms.
 Another approach is due to Masser, using the geometry of numbers.
 More precisely, let $K$ be a number field containing $\alpha_1,\dots,\alpha_\ell$.
 We identify $\mathbb{G}_m(K)$ with $\mathbb{P}^1(K)$ minus two points $(1:0)$ and $(0:1)$ by {identifying} $x$ {with} $(1:x)$.
 Then we can employ the usual logarithmic height function on $\mathbb{P}^1(K)$.
 For $\mathbf{x}=(x_1,\dots,x_\ell)\in\mathbb{Z}^\ell$, the size of $\mathbf{x}$ is defined by $|\mathbf{x}|:=\max_{i=1}^\ell\{|x_i|\}$.
-It was shown in \cite[Theorem~{$\mathbb{G}_m$}]{Mas88} that there is a set $\mathbf{m}$ of generators for $\mathcal{R}$ so that the size $|\mathbf{m}|$ is bounded by an explicit quantity which involves the number of algebraic points, the height of these points, and the cardinality of roots of unity in $K$.
-The main result in the present paper is to study an analogue of the multiplicative dependent question for the Carlitz module and its higher dimensional generalizations.
+It was shown in \cite[Theorem~{$\mathbb{G}_m$},~p.~253]{Mas88} that there is a set $\mathbf{m}$ of generators for $\mathcal{R}$ so that the size $|\mathbf{m}|$ is bounded by an explicit quantity which involves the number of algebraic points, the heights of these points, and the cardinality of the roots of unity in $K$.
+The main result in the present paper is to study an analogue of the multiplicative dependence question for the Carlitz module and its higher dimensional generalizations.